fStats/fstats-backend/README.md

 ![Screen Shot](images/screenshot.png)

-FStats is designed for community that wants to know what is happening on the server.
+fStats is designed for community that wants to know what is happening on the server.
 This plugin collects all possible information and shows it on the site.

 ## Built With

-This plugin is created in the C # programming language.
-(TmodLoader 1.4)
+This api is created in the Kotlin programming language.
+(Ktor 2.0.2)

-## Getting Started

-In order for this plugin to work, you need to follow simple steps.

-### Prerequisites

-* Install TmodLoader
-* Find mods folder

-### Installation

-* Download file.
-* Place it in a folder with `TmodLoader / mods`
-* Enjoy!

-## Usage

-Launch the server and go into the world.
-The plugin itself begins to read data and send it to us.

 ## License